gcardi/Anafestica/README.md

 ### Using the library

+Before starting, it's better to state that the following operations can be skipped by loading one of reference applications in Anafestica/App (then saving them as a copy in a different place) or by saving a prototype of a "typical" application in the object repository for subsequent use, so as not to have to repeatedly perform the steps that we are going to describe for each new project.
+So don't be frightened if the steps seem long and tortuous: you will only have to do them once.
+Or never do them, if you load a reference project and save it somewhere else (in this case I recommend changing the GUID of the project, by hand, inside the cbproj file, to make it universally unique).

-In this repository, at the Anafestica/Demo/VCLSimpleDemo/ path, there is a Demo app that shows how to make a custom text attribute persistent (as well as the position, size and state of the Form).
-It is one of the simplest scenarios for the management of persistent attributes: it is therefore assumed that the data refer to the Form itself, so it will be stored with the other typical attributes of a Form, that is position, size and status.
+In this repository, in the Anafestica/Demo/VCLSimpleDemo/ path, there is a Demo app that shows how to make a custom text attribute persistent (as well as the position, size and state of the Form).
+It is one of the simplest scenarios for the management of persistent attributes: it is therefore assumed that the data refer to the Form itself, so it will be stored with the other typical attributes of a Form, that is position, size and state.

 The demo application is a clock gadget where you can change the font typeface.
 The application must be able to allow the choice of the font and remember it between different execution sessions.